-6.3 Methods and material for containment and cleaning up Remove all ignition sources Clean up all spills immediately.
+6.3 Methods and material for containment and cleaning up

+Minor Spills Environmental hazard - contain spillage Remove all ignition sources.
+Clean up all spills immediately.
 Avoid breathing vapours and contact with skin and eyes.
 Control personal contact with the substance, by using protective equipment.
-Minor Spills · Contain and absorb spill with sand, earth, inert material or vermiculite ▶ Wipe up.
+Wipe up.
 Place in a suitable, labelled container for waste disposal.
-DO NOT touch the spill material Moderate hazard Clear area of personnel and move upwind.
-Alert Fire Brigade and tell them location and nature of hazard.
-Wear full body protective clothing with breathing apparatus.
-Prevent, by any means available, spillage from entering drains or water course.
-Major Spills Consider evacuation (or protect in place) No smoking, naked lights or ignition sources.
-Increase ventilation Stop leak if safe to do so.
-Water spray or fog may be used to disperse / absorb vapour • Contain or absorb spill with sand, earth or vermiculite.
-Collect recoverable product into labelled containers for recycling.
-Collect solid residues and seal in labelled drums for disposal. • Wash area and prevent runoff into drains.
-A fter cleanup operations, decontaminate and launder all protective clothing and equipment before storing and re-using If contamination of drains or waterways occurs, advise emergency services.
+Major Spills Environmental hazard - contain spillage DO NOT touch the spill material Moderate hazard • Clear area of personnel and move upwind. • Alert Fire Brigade and tell them location and nature of hazard. • Wear breathing apparatus plus protective gloves • Prevent, by any means available, spillage from entering drains or water course. • Consider evacuation (or protect in place) • No smoking, naked lights or ignition sources. • Increase ventilation. • Stop leak if safe to do so. • Contain or absorb spill with sand, earth or vermiculite. • Collect recoverable product into labelled containers for recycling. • Collect solid residues and seal in labelled drums for disposal. • Wash area and prevent runoff into drains. • If contamination of drains or waterways occurs, advise emergency services.